 - Batman: Harley Quinn had to decide between saving a girl's eyesight or getting codes that give her lots of money.
 She chooses the money.
-But hey, at least she feels guilty.
-Considering that you can restore someone's eyesight for 25$, that doesn't sound like a hard decision.
+But she can barely look at herself in the mirror afterwards and the girl in question deals with it better than Harley does.

 - The central conflict of Scion: Does Ethan choose loyalty to his family and kingdom in the war against the Raven Kingdom, or loyalty to Ashleigh in her quest to liberate the Lesser Races?
 And can he live with the consequences?

-- Near the end of The Smurfs comic book story "The Smurfs And The Book That Tells Everything", Brainy is trapped on a rock with Baby Smurf and the titular book and he is forced to choose either to save Baby or the book in order to swim across to safety.
+- Near the end of The Smurfs comic book story "The Smurfs And The Book That Tells Everything", Brainy is trapped on a rock in the middle of a flooded river with Baby Smurf and the titular book, and he is forced to choose either to save Baby or the book in order to swim across to safety.
 The book tells Brainy since that it's more important, he should sacrifice Baby.
 Brainy thinks that the book is a monster and so throws the book into the water and swims to safety with Baby.

 - In the 1995 movie adaptation of Casper, the titular ghost makes just such a decision at the end of the film, choosing to give up the last bottle of fuel for his father's life-restoring "Lazarus Machine" in order to bring back Cat's newly-deceased dad.

 - This happens twice in the James Bond movie GoldenEye.
 During the second, the Big Bad even says "So, what's the choice James?
 Two targets; time enough for one shot: the girl or the mission?"
-The game uses the same scenario, but with a possible subversion; if the player stands at exactly the right angle, it is possible to kill the person holding the girl hostage, and shoot The Dragon before they get the shield down.
+The game uses the same scenario, but leaves an opening to subvert the trope; if the player stands at exactly the right angle, it is possible to kill the person holding the girl hostage, and shoot The Dragon before they get the shield down.
 This buys you more time in the escape scene.